Updated: August 24, 2023

 Commit to achieving your goals.
 Most do not achieve wealth because they are instead committed to their personal comfort.

 Financial success requires a decision that you want it.
 And you’re willing to dedicate your time, invest your money, and make an effort to achieve it.

 A lot of people don’t know how to invest.
 I’m not surprised because investing is not something we’re taught in school.

-But what’s surprising to me is most don’t take an initiative to learn about it.
+But what’s surprising to me is most don’t take the initiative to learn about it.

 We live in a fast-changing world.
 And the best way to keep up is to continuously educate yourself.
 Be excited about learning, and you’ll discover a wealth of opportunities around you.